GafferHQ/gaffer/doc/source/Tutorials/Scripting/GettingStarted/index.md

 2. Click and drag the **label** of the radius plug from the _Node Editor_ (the cursor will change to ![a plug](images/plug.png "A plug")).
 3. Release it onto the input field of the _Python Editor_.

-A reference to `script['Sphere']['radius']` will be inserted.
+A reference to `root['Sphere']['radius']` will be inserted.
 This is identical to `mySphere['radius']` from earlier.
 Notice how when you drag and drop plugs, the reference is formatted in dictionary syntax.

 > Important :
 > Dragging and dropping plugs is a core technique when using the _Python Editor_.
 It can speed up your node graph editing and inspecting considerably.